The QuestionAccording to Richard E. Kim,

 - The beating at school is a real incident.

 - Kim joined the military during the Korean War.

 - After the war was over, he moved to the United States in 1954.

-immediate family, including the grandparents, were very fortunate.
-They
+immediate family, including his grandparents, were very fortunate: they

-fled to the South as refugees; whereas his relatives, especially those
+fled to the South as refugees.
+His relatives who stayed in North Korea, especially those

 rest of his family emigrated to the United States.